Charlotte

 Leaving California proved a tough slog.
 It had rained the day we moved in, on March 1, 1997, and driving out we got rain and thunder and lightening going through San Bernadino.
 That first night we got only as far as Barstow.
 And not everything got that far.
 West of San Bernadino the roof rack blew off the car, taking with it JJ’s two guitars, his snowboarding equipment and my luggage

-It happened one mile before the Haven St, exit on the 210 West.
+It happened one mile before the Haven St. exit on the 210 West.
 It appears the clasps just gave way.
 We had just reached up to make sure it was secure because I thought it was flapping a little loud.
 It felt solid and steady.
 I'd checked it at the gas station 10 min. before, and it looked fine there too.
 But then sproing!
 We felt again and it was gone.

 We got off at the next exit, called 911, and they said they'd dispatch an officer to see what could be retrieved.
 Then we swung back around and drove back to the previous exit to see what we could see.
 It seemed we might have a chance because we'd been in the carpool lane and there'd been no one directly behind us.
 I found the site, even in the dark, more easily than I thought I would.
 It looked like there was some stuff on the side intact.
 So I pulled off to wait for the officer.